Introduction

 - Order

-: How Two evaluates credit for an order. - Order
+status: How Two evaluates credit for an order. - Order

-: How an order progresses through necessary verification steps. - Post-Verification Actions: Optional steps and rules for managing verified orders.
+state: How an order progresses through necessary verification steps. - Post-Verification Actions: Optional steps and rules for managing verified orders.

 - Order Fulfilment: The final step to complete the order and trigger invoicing.